robzed/spectrum_basic_mandelbrot/README.md

-   POKE 23659,2:                                            ' Reset bottom to lines to status ... in case of error or break LET p=(h-g)/31:              ' Calculate the step interval for y (rows) LET q=(e-d)/21:              ' Calculate the step internal for x (columns) IF m>2 THEN GOTO 20          ' This resets the zoom level when it gets too big.
+   POKE 23659,2:                                            ' Reset bottom to lines to status ... in case of error or break LET p=(h-g)/31:              ' Calculate the step interval for y (rows) LET q=(e-d)/21:              ' Calculate the step internal for x (columns) IF m>2 THEN GOTO 20          ' This resets the zoom level when it gets too big
                                 ' Currently only allows 1x and 2x.
-We need to do a fix for 4x.
+We need to do a fix for 4x

    ' Line 40 is the main draw screen start
    ' It loops back here with NEXT c and NEXT r on each character